gh-davidr/NightscoutLoader/README.md

 It loads the Nightscout Treatment and CGM into memory for comparison with new data being uploaded or for analysis.
 The amount of memory your system needs will depend on how much data you pull in.
 As a guide, 8 years' worth of treatment data and 20,000 CGM entries takes up 300Mb of RAM.

 ### Installation Guide for Nightscout use

 1. Check your version of Java at this [link] (https://java.com/en/download/help/version_manual.xml)
 1. Download the application from Google Drive.
-Latest version is [V2.5] (https://drive.google.com/open?id=0BxlKJmCnE32_ek5kRERBeWxaNE0)
+  1. Latest stable version always available [here] (https://drive.google.com/open?id=0BxlKJmCnE32_bVlpd3pHVjJnTzQ).
   1. Occassionally, an early beta version is made available with fixes on the stable version or access to upcoming features.
 The [Latest Beta] (https://drive.google.com/open?id=0BxlKJmCnE32_MmxTdXZGaUEyYVE) folder will have the latest beta if one is available.
 2. Copy the NightScoutLoader.jar file to your desktop
 3. Launch the application by double-clicking the icon on your desktop.
 4. Click Tools => Settings to launch the Settings panel